JensPLarsen/gst-kaldi-nnet2-online/README.md

 # Work in progress (not stable)

 Have started on optimizing the plugin to accept an already loaded FST model.
-This will reduce the load time and you can have multiple decoders running sharing the same FST model (memory optimization).
+This will reduce the load time and you can have multiple decoders running sharing the same models (the read-only onces).

 Why?
-Because the FST model can become very big, and if you want mulitple decoders running it is easy run out of memory.
+Because the FST model can become very big, and if you want mulitple decoders running the host can easy run out of memory.

+## Changelog

+- Added: Property: word-syms-ptr - A pointer to an already loaded word symbols, this can be shared between multiple instances of the Kaldi Gst elements.
+- Added: Property: fst-ptr - A pointer to an already loaded HCLG FST, this can be shared between multiple instances of the Kaldi Gst elements.

 # WHAT IT IS